 The Referee shall award a Penalty Shot to the player deprived of a scoring opportunity.
-This interpretation also applies to facial protectors and throat protectors.
+This interpretation also applies to facial protectors.

 A goaltender intentionally removes his helmet, facial protector or throat protector during the course of a Penalty Shot.